Mc-Zen/tidy/src/tidy-parse.typ

 /// )
 /// ```)
 ///
-/// - text (string): String to parse.
+/// - text (str): String to parse.
-/// - index (integer): Index where the argument list starts.
+/// - index (int): Index where the argument list starts.
 This index should
 ///        point to the character *next* to the function name, i.e., to the
 ///        opening brace `(` of the argument list if there is one (note, that
 ///        function aliases for example produced by `myfunc.where(arg1: 3)` do